About Marriott Rewards Premier Plus Credit Card

 Like other hotel rewards credit cards, the Premier Plus will give you points in a variety of different situations.

-According to the information available at the time of publishing, the card will give new customers a 100,000-points bonus if they can hit a certain spending goal in the first three months.
+According to the information available at the time of publishing, you’ll get 75,000 rewards points if you can spend $3,000 in the first three months of owning the card.

 It will most likely take up to 12 weeks for those rewards points to show up in your Marriott Rewards account, which will be set up for you when you apply if you don’t already have one.